-The Independent Police Review Authority (IPRA), the Police Department, and the Police Board have different roles.
-The responsibility to receive complaints of alleged misconduct by Chicago police officers rests with IPRA.
-Depending on the nature of the allegations, either IPRA or the Police Department's Bureau of Internal Affairs will investigate the complaint.
+The Civilian Office of Police Accountability (COPA), the Police Department, and the Police Board have different roles.
+The responsibility to receive complaints of alleged misconduct by Chicago police officers rests with COPA.
+Depending on the nature of the allegations, either COPA or the Police Department's Bureau of Internal Affairs will investigate the complaint.
 The Board’s role is to decide those disciplinary matters that are filed with the Board.

 The Police Board decides disciplinary matters involving allegations of serious misconduct made against members of the Chicago Police Department.
 The Board has the responsibility to:

 See Allegations of Police Misconduct: A Guide to the Complaint and Disciplinary Process and other Police Board publications for detailed information.